Effective from 25 May 2018

 - To an individual or entity who guarantees or indemnifies your obligations;

-- To third parties who are providing services to us in relation to the provision of a product or service to you (for example, our appointed legal advisors), to assist with our own compliance with legal obligations (for example, our financial statement auditor) and/or for our own legitimate business interests (for example, IT security, business continuity and data processing service providers).
+- To third parties who are providing services to us in relation to the provision of a product or service to you (for example, our appointed legal advisors and valuers), to assist with our own compliance with legal obligations (for example, our financial statement auditor) and/or for our own legitimate business interests (for example, IT security, business continuity and data processing service providers).
 Where we enter into agreements with third parties to process your personal data on our behalf, we will ensure that appropriate contractual protections are in place to protect the security of the data.

 - Credit reference and rating agencies and registers, whose services we rely upon to protect our interests.
 For example, we share personal data with the Irish Credit Bureau who use it for their legitimate interests as detailed in their Fair Processing Notice at http://www.icb.ie/pdf/Fair Processing Notice.pdf.